MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 In this example, you can use some functions from the [microsoftml python package](../python-reference/microsoftml/microsoftml-package.md) for logistic regression.

 1. Let's build some fake data.
 We just need to make our data to start out.
-Let's create one label and 2000 random features.
+Let's create a single label and 2000 random features.

    ```Python
    from numpy.random import randn